Introduction to Section 323 of IPC

 Section 323 of the Indian Penal Code (IPC) deals with punishment for voluntarily causing hurt.
 It states that whoever voluntarily causes hurt to any person shall be punished with imprisonment, which may extend to one year, or a fine to one thousand rupees, or both.
 The punishment may be increased if the hurt is caused by means of any poison, corrosive substance, or explosive substance, or by means of fire, heated substance, or by means of any acid or alkali.

 Section 323 of the Indian Penal Code (IPC) deals with the punishment for voluntarily causing hurt.
-In order for an act to be considered an offense under this section, the following ingredients must be present:
+In order for an act to be considered an offence under this section, the following constituents must be present:

 - The accused must have voluntarily caused hurt to another person.